JacoboLansac/audits/solo/soar-review.md

 By setting `amountOutMinimum = 0`, the slippage tolerance is hardcoded to 100%, meaning there is no slippage protection at all.

 Note that sandwich attacks usually affect DEX users who set a relaxed slippage tolerance (1%, 2%, etc).
 In those cases, the value that the MEV actor can extract is not so large: only a small percentage of the traded volume.
-However, in this case, the slippage tolerance is virtually 100%, so the frontrunner could steal close to 100% of the traded value if he had enough wealth to push the price enough in the sandwich.
+However, in this case, the slippage tolerance is virtually 100%, so the frontrunner could steal close to 100% of the traded value if he had enough wealth to push the price in the sandwich.

 #### Impact